Digital Product Passport (PEFCR v3.1 Explained): What It Means for Fashion

 1. Start mapping your data: Across materials, processes, suppliers, and product lifespans.

-2. Explore multiple DPP providers: Compare offerings, prices, integration, and usability.
+2. Explore multiple DPP providers: Compare offerings, prices, integration, and usability

 3. Align impact data with your CSRD strategy and upcoming Green Claims Directive.